CapTen101/VLC-docs/docs/source/setup/desktop/windows.rst

 2. Click on **Download VLC** to download the VLC media player automatically onto your computer.

+3. Once it is downloaded, double click on the VLC setup file to begin the installation process.
+You'll find it in the default downloads location for your browser.

 .. figure::  /images/setup/download.PNG
    :align:   center
-   :width:   400px
+   :width:   450px
    :height:  300px

-3. Once it is downloaded, double click on the VLC setup file to begin the installation process.
-You'll find it in the default downloads location for your browser.

 .. note::